 🏭 Industry

-- Banking sector benefits from credit growth and government infrastructure push.
+- Banking sector growth driven by credit expansion, digital adoption, and government support.

 🔎 Conclusion